Be Positive About Negative Reviews on Social Media

 Respond to the Review

-Unless the complainant is simply a troll trying to stir up trouble (and yes, this sort of creature does exist on social media platforms) the people who throw shade at your company really are unhappy and often, for good cause.
-It is vital to sort through your unhappy customer"s emotional negativity and discern exactly what the problem is.
-If your product or service is flawed, it"s something you should want to know.
+Unless the complainant is simply a troll trying to stir up trouble, the people who throw shade at your company really are unhappy and often, for good cause.
+It is vital to sort through your unhappy customer's emotional negativity and discern exactly what the problem is.
+If your product or service is flawed, it's something you should want to know.
 Your client is doing you a favour by telling you, instead of all his friends, family and followers.
 If it really is a troll, don't worry, people are smart enough to recognize a troll.
 They certainly have been on the receiving end of one before and will empathize with you if you respond to them compassionately, and not to start an argument.

 Have solutions at the ready